New Direction (think tank): Role and Mission

 New Direction's strategy is to promote its values and ideas by influencing key players; ministers and elected officials from across Europe and the world, government officials, public policy experts, academics, business leaders, and the media.

-As part of this, New Direction works closely with those who share a commitment to its values and works around the world to promote its constituent principles and issues.
+New Direction works closely with those who share a commitment to its values and works around the world to promote its constituent principles and issues.

 New direction regularly hosts high-profile speakers including leading politicians and policy experts for panel discussions, interviews, roundtables, seminars, conferences, and public events in Europe, America, Asia and Africa.

+The New Direction Academy was established to train young academics in strategic leadership, research and effective communications.

-Research and Publications
+Research and publications

 New Direction publishes timely reports, discussion papers, policy memos, articles, opinion pieces and blogs to serve as a resource for parliamentarians, policy makers and the public.

 It publishes on topics including the Eurozone, finance and the economy; energy and the environment, defence, foreign policy and security; accountability, transparency and efficiency; immigration, justice and society; and transatlantic relations.

 Initiatives, Prizes and Awards

-The New Direction Liberty Award was created to honour people who have rendered outstanding services to political culture, freedom and civil society.
+The New Direction Liberty Award was created to honour people who have "rendered outstanding services to political culture, freedom and civil society."
 The annual jury for the award is made up of notable European politicians, academics and policy specialists.

 Recipients of the award have included the former Head of British Military Intelligence in West Germany, Brigadier Geoffrey Van Orden MEP, and Professor Dr Gunnar Heinsohn.

-The New Direction Academy was established to train young academics in strategic leadership, research and effective communications.
-It aims to inspire citizens to engage with the key issues facing Europe today.

-By connecting young academics and researchers with best practices, and the strategies and tools to shape politics, New Direction is investing in Europe's next generation.